 - Review tax provision with Controller and record necessary tax provision JEV

-Don’t forget this is just a taste of our checklist template, built from our collective expertise helping hundreds of companies streamline and organize their close process.
-Download a free copy for your team and customize it as necessary.
+Don’t forget, all the above is just a taste of our month end close checklist template, built from our collective expertise helping hundreds of companies streamline and organize their close process.
+Download a free copy of the Excel template for your accounting team’s month end close checklist and customize it as necessary.
 Enjoy!